Square Dance is ...

 After gathering outside the hall, the new dancers are marched into and around the hall to some appropriate music.

-The new dancers will gather into a square and one reading at time will be read, with four readers standing outside but facing one the four sides of the square.
+The new dancers will gather into a square (or group) and one reading at time will be read, with four readers standing outside but facing one the four sides of the square/group.

 Dancers will face each reader in turn.
 The last reading will be by the caller.